smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

   if unit **2** was _split in two_, preserving the overall strenth of the blue army and resulting in one extra unit.
 - The _still alive_ red unit **1** has barely survived and will _not_ act for
-  another 17 turns (Queue=18).
-This is a signals that the model is uncertain if the unit is _dead or alive_.
+  another 17 turns (Queue=18) - a signal that the model is uncertain if the unit is _dead or alive_.

 This shows how the imagined states deeper in the dream drift further away from